sfragkoul/sfragkoul.github.io/pages/CV.md

    Duties: Software development for the purposes of master thesis in collaboration with [Gravitational Waves Group, AUTh](https://niksterg.github.io/gw-group/) led by [Nikolaos Stergioulas](https://scholar.google.gr/citations?user=AXlRP8EAAAAJ&hl=el) which consisted of members from the departments of Informatics and Physics from AUTh and the department of Physics from UoA.

+### SCHOLARSHIPS AND AWARDS
+<p style="margin-bottom:15px"></p>

+- Invited attendee position to participate in [BioHackathon](https://biohackathon-europe.org/) as project lead in Barcelona, Spain for the period 31/10/2023-01/11/2023.
+All travel expenses and accommodation covered by [ELIXIR](https://elixir-europe.org/).

 ### ACADEMIC SERVICES
 <p style="margin-bottom:15px"></p>